Rocks and Geology Around Las Vegas

 Metamorphic Rocks

-Metamorphic Rocks, uncommon around Las Vegas, are formed by changing the structure of pre-existing rock.
-This usually is due to high pressure and temperatures deep within the crust of earth, but rocks can be chemically altered.
+Metamorphic Rocks, common to uncommon around Las Vegas depending on the type, are formed by altering the structure of pre-existing rock.
+This usually results from high pressure and temperatures deep within the crust of earth, but rocks can be chemically altered.
 Metamorphic rocks are never melted in the process, just heated and squeezed such that the minerals in the original rock are changed.

 Google Ads